 Deferred income tax assets and liabilities are recognized in respect of temporary differences between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes.
 The amount of deferred tax provided is based on the expected manner of realization or settlement of the carrying amount of assets and liabilities, using tax rates enacted or substantively enacted at the reporting date.

-Current tax and deferred tax relating to items recognized directly in equity are also recognized in equity and not in the Statement of Comprehensive Income.
+Current tax and deferred tax relating to items recognized directly in equity are also recognized in equity and not in the statement of comprehensive income and retained earnings.